Computed tomography is a technique that allows us to produce 3D x-ray images of your horse's head, neck and legs.

 • For legs and the lower part of the neck we anaesthetise the horse and position it on a custom-made table.

-When do we use it in the horse?
+When do we use a CT scanner for a horse?

 We use CT when we suspect: